Wave1art/micropython-RS485/README.md

 ### Invert logic levels
 Since all devices need to use the same logic levels, if no data is being transmitted try inverting the UART Tx/Rx levels in the UART initialisation.

-### Dvice RS485 wiring
+### Device RS485 wiring
 In some rare cases manufacturers may have incorrectly wired the A/B of RS485.
 This should never happen but worth trying if all else fails connecting a device.

 ### MicroPython UART does not implement flush
 Since UART is asynchronous data may not have completely sent before python execution continues. arduino implementations include a flush() commeand to overcome this problem.
 There is an active thread here on the topic, potentially a feature included in future.
 To work around the issue I simply introduced substantial timing delays in my final solution code.
 In my case it did not impact functionality since data throughput for my application over RS485 is quite low.

-A more robust approach is to
+A more robust approach is to explicitly check the

 ### UART.any() may not be reliable
 It seems that `UART.any()` may return a spurious number of characters available to read.
 This is most likely when a new device is added to the bus, for example when in example 1 when the master (listner) is already running and a slave is connected.
 In practice this is best dealt with by using a communications protocol like Modbus and discarding junk or corrupted messages.